Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   - Contributor permissions to an Azure Repo in such Azure DevOps environment.
   - A branch and a folder in the repository where the Fabric items will be committed.
 The folder must already exist.

+## Familiarize yourself with known issues, limitations, and workarounds

+Refer to the [known issues, limitations, and workarounds](issues-limitations-and-workarounds.md) page for details.
+Reviewing this page is highly recommended to understand the limitations, issues, and challenges you may encounter while building CI/CD pipelines for Fabric.
+It also provides workarounds and alternative approaches to overcome these challenges.
+This information will also help you understand why certain approaches are used in the bootstrap script and Azure DevOps pipelines.

 ### Deploying infrastructure

 - Clone the repository: